bogliosimone/similaripy/docs/guide.md

 ### 📝 Notes

-- All normalizations can operate in-place on **CSR** format to reduce memory overhead.
+- All normalization functions can operate in-place on **CSR** format to reduce memory overhead.
 - `bm25` and `tfidf` are ideal for text, user-item, or interaction data.